wp-plugins/resize-image-after-upload/readme.txt

 In addition, the plugin can force re-compression of uploaded JPEG images, regardless of whether they are resized or not.

-*NOTE1* This plugin will not resize images that have already been uploaded.
+**NOTE 1** This plugin will not resize images that have already been uploaded.

-*NOTE2* the resizing/recompression process will discard the original uploaded file including EXIF data.
+**NOTE 2** the resizing/recompression process will discard the original uploaded file including EXIF data.

 This plugin is not intended to replace the WordPress add_image_size() function, but rather complement it.
 Use this plugin to ensure that no excessively large images are stored on your server, then use add_image_size() to create versions of the images suitable for positioning in your website theme.